LCAS/teaching/uol_turtlebot_simulator/tutorial.md

 # The Turtlebot Simulator - A Brief Tutorial

 ## Empty world and keyboard teleop
-The following has largely been taken from (the first official tutorial)[http://wiki.ros.org/turtlebot_simulator/Tutorials/hydro/Explore%20the%20Gazebo%20world].
+The following has largely been taken from [the first official tutorial](http://wiki.ros.org/turtlebot_simulator/Tutorials/hydro/Explore%20the%20Gazebo%20world).

 ### Installation
 Ubuntu packages: